RevenueCat raises $40M Series B for its in-app subscription platform – TechCrunch

 Apple and Google, Eiting explains, aren’t always up to date with what companies actually need to build subscription businesses.
 “They’re kind of learning as they go.
 They just weren’t able to provide us the data we needed, and then also the infrastructure to do that is non-trivial.”

-When Eiting and Guisado sat down to work on on RevenueCat in 2017, no one else was even building anything like this.
-But the demand for the startup’s tools and integrations soon resonated with developers who had faced similar challenges it the growing subsection app market.
+When Eiting and Guisado sat down to work on RevenueCat in 2017, no one else was even building anything like this.
+But the demand for the startup’s tools and integrations soon resonated with developers who had faced similar challenges in the growing subsection app market.

 Using the service, developers can access a real-time dashboard that display key metrics, like subscription revenue, churn, LTV (lifetime value), subscriber numbers, conversions and more.
-The data can then be shared through integrations with other tools and services, like Adjust, Amplitude, Apple Search Ads, AppsFlyer, Branch, Facebook Ads, Google Cloud Intercom, Mixpanel, Segment, and several others.
+The data can then be shared through integrations with other tools and services, like Adjust, Amplitude, Apple Search Ads, AppsFlyer, Branch, Facebook Ads, Google Cloud Intercom, Mixpanel, Segment and several others.

 After launching out of Y Combinator’s accelerator the following year, RevenueCat was soon live with 100 apps and had crossed $1 million in tracked revenue by the time it raised its $1.5 million seed round.

-Today, RevenueCat has over 6,000 apps live on its platform, with over $1 billion in tracked subscription revenue being managed by its tools.
+Today, RevenueCat has more than 6,000 apps live on its platform, with over $1 billion in tracked subscription revenue being managed by its tools.
 That’s double the number of apps that were using its service as of its $15 million Series A last August.

 With the additional funding, the company will lower its pricing to put its tools in reach of more developers.
 Previously, it charged $120 per month for its charts and some of its integrations, or $499 per month for access to all integrations.
 This was affordable for larger companies, but could still be a difficult sell to the long tail of app developers where revenues ranged from $10K to $50K per month.